himanshunaidu/ML_Pipeline_iOSPointMapper/data_loader/README.md

 # Data Loader

-This data loader module takes heavy inspiration from [EdgeNets](https://github.com/sacmehta/EdgeNets.git), but lots of modifications are made to work with newer library versions.
+This data loader module takes heavy inspiration from [EdgeNets](https://github.com/sacmehta/EdgeNets.git), but several modifications are made to work with newer library versions.

 ## Modules